-1. FLSA exempt employees shall receive forty (40) hours of Management Time Off with the pay period that includes January 1st of each calendar year.
+- 1. FLSA exempt employees shall receive forty (40) hours of Management Time Off with the pay period that includes January 1st of each calendar year.
 The department head may (within his/her discretion not subject to being grieved or challenged) grant additional MTO hours up to a maximum of eighteen (18) hours in a calendar year.
-MTO hours cannot exceed fifty-eight (58) hours.
-Upon reaching the maximum of fifty-eight hours, no additional MTO may be granted.
+With the approval of the City Manager and the Director of Human Resources, department heads may grant up to an additional twenty-two (22) discretionary MTO hours for a total of 40 discretionary MTO hours per calendar year.
+Leave banks for MTO hours cannot exceed eighty (80) hours.
+Upon reaching the maximum of eighty (80) hours, no additional MTO may be granted.
 MTO hours may be used in hourly increments.
-At the time of separation, earned but unused MTO hours will be paid with the final paycheck at the employee's hourly base rate of pay.

-- 2. New employees and/or those promoted to a PMA exempt classification will receive an initial pro-rated amount of MTO based on date of hire as follows: - Individuals hired/promoted January 1-March 30th receive 40 hours - Individuals hired/promoted April 1-June 30th receive 30 hours - Individuals hired/promoted July 1-September 30th receive 20 hours - Individuals hired/promoted October 1-December 31st receive 10 hours - 3.
+At the time of separation, earned but unused MTO hours will be paid with the final paycheck at the employee's hourly base rate of pay. - 2.
+New employees and/or those promoted to a PMA exempt classification will receive an initial pro-rated amount of MTO based on date of hire as follows: - Individuals hired/promoted January 1-March 30th receive 40 hours - Individuals hired/promoted April 1-June 30th receive 30 hours - Individuals hired/promoted July 1-September 30th receive 20 hours - Individuals hired/promoted October 1-December 31st receive 10 hours - 3.
 Use of management time off is subject to supervisor/department head approval.